 Welcome from the Dean

 - Our internship, research practicum, and independent study courses provide opportunities for students to engage with faculty, alumni, and leadership partners to apply what they have learned in the classroom to the real world.

-This is only a taste of the opportunities you may pursue as a student here in the SoC, and barely touches on the brilliant faculty, ample resources, professional alumni connections, international pursuits, and supportive advising of which we’re so proud.
+This is only a taste of the opportunities you could pursue as a student here in the SoC, and barely touches on the brilliant faculty, ample resources, professional alumni connections, international pursuits, and supportive advising of which we’re so proud.
 More information can be found on our website.
-Please don’t hesitate to reach out to our Office of Undergraduate Programs and Advising at firstname.lastname@example.org with any questions you may have.
-Our academic advising team will host Zoom meetings for each department on Saturday afternoon, April 3, between 1:00 and 3:00 PM CDT.
-Please join us in one of those sessions.
+Please feel free to reach out to me or our Associate Dean for Undergraduate Programs and Advising, Lori Barcliff Baptista, at email@example.com with any questions you may have.
+We look forward to welcoming you in the Fall of 2022!

-E. Patrick Johnson
+E. Patrick Johnson, PhD

 Dean, School of Communication

 Annenberg University Professor